Introduction to Body Fluids in Forensic Science

 Body fluid evidence is relevant in a large proportion of criminal cases.
 The body fluids examiner has a range of techniques at their disposal to enable identification and to document the location and distribution of body fluids on an exhibit.
-This course provides a thorough background in body fluid characteristics and the application of a variety of search and testing techniques.

 This course provides an overview.
 It explains the biological characteristics of body fluids and covers the search and identification techniques used in the recovery of body fluid stains including chemical testing, microscopy and lighting conditions.